Honeymoon in Venice

 During my trip research, I had read that food in Venice is not very good, and so I had somewhat low expectations.
 But we found the food to be surprisingly delicious and in fact, don’t recall a single bad meal, even when we had takeaway pasta!

-We also had the best takeaway / fast food pasta for dinner at a tiny one-man shop just a few blocks north of St Mark’s Square called Tuttinpiedi that was incredibly delicious and affordable as well.
+We also had the best takeaway/carry-out pasta for dinner at a tiny one-man shop just a few blocks north of St Mark’s Square called Tuttinpiedi that was incredibly delicious and affordable as well.
 We ate there several times in fact!

 One night, we walked into a restaurant near the popular Bacino Orseolo Gondola Station, expecting a very touristy place, but again we had a delicious meal with great service and didn’t feel overcharged.
 But, as you may have read in the news, there have been reports of tourists being taken advantage of and overcharged in some restaurants, so please be aware of what you are ordering and the exact cost of the items.